joelmodisette/datasciencecoursera/Course3_Get_Clean_Data/Project/README.md

 R Studio::Conf 2019 / Cheatsheets | Various | https://rstudio.com/wp-content/uploads/2019/01/Cheatsheets_2019.pdf

 The script follows these steps in order:
-1. Setup: Load packages, establish directory paths, download and unzip data package
+1. Setup: Load packages, establish directory paths, download and unzip data package.
 2. Read in Data: Each data file is read into a data frame, as is.
 No modifications.
-3. Determine the variables needed: mean() and std()
+3. Filter for only the variables needed: mean() and std().
-4. Reduce the data sets to only the required variables
+4. Reduce the data sets to only the required variables.
 5. Incrementally build the individual data sets for the train and test data in this sequence: Subject-Activity-Data.
 6. Combine and Summarize: Combine test and train data set into one complete set.
 Also, summarize the groupings in this complete set.
 7. Write out the complete data set to a csv file following Tidy Data Protocol.